tolunayozturk/testRepo/_posts/2020-11-27-introduction-post.md

 ---

 <p>
-	HUAWEI Image Kit builds powerful smart editing and scene-specific animation capabilities into your app using the Image Vision SDK and Image Render SDK.
-By integrating the Image Vision SDK and Image Render SDK, you can quickly access 24 filters and 9 smart layouts as well as the image theme tagging, text arts, image cropping, and animation capabilities.
+	HUAWEI Video Kit provides video playback in this version, and will support video editing and video hosting in later versions, helping you quickly build desired video features to deliver a superb video experience to your app users.
 </p>
 <h2>
 	<strong>What You Will Create</strong>
 </h2>
-<p>In this codelab, you will use the demo project that has been created for you to experience Image Kit APIs.
-Through the demo project, you will experience developing a simple photo filtering application;</p>
+<p>In this codelab, you will use the demo project that has been created for you to experience Video Kit APIs.
+Through the demo project, you will experience developing a video play feature with;</p>
 <ul>
-	<li>Access to Photo Gallery</li>
+	<li>Initializing Wise Player</li>
-	<li>Pick an image from Gallery</li>
+	<li>Setting Urls to display a video</li>
-	<li>Create preview of image picked for all twenty-four filters available</li>
+	<li>Playing the video in the app</li>
-	<li>Apply a particular filter to an image.</li>
+	<li>Using powerful Video Kit Features</li>
 </ul>
 <h2 class="checklist">
 	<strong>What You Will Learn</strong>